applebuddy/TOEIC-Speaking-Study/README.md

 ## Q9

+I'm interested ini the cooking class.
+But I heard that I have to pay extra for ingredients. is that correct?

+- No, you have the wrong information.
+The cost of ingredients is included in the price of the class, which is $25 per person.

 I'm not planning on bringing my car there.
 How can I get to the venue?

 - A shuttle will be provided to and from the hotel. it will leave every half hour between 8 A.M. and 8 P.M.